codewithmunmun/modern-calculator/README.md

 - Responsive Design: Adapts beautifully to different screen sizes
 - Cross-Browser Compatible: Works on all modern browsers

-## Customization
+## 🤝 Contributing
-Easily customize the calculator by modifying CSS variables for colors, sizes, and transitions to match your preferred theme.
+- Contributions are welcome!
+- To contribute:
+    1. Fork the repository.
+    2. Create a feature branch:
+    ``` bash
+    git checkout -b feature/AmazingFeature
+    ```
+    3. Commit your changes:
+    ``` bash
+    git commit -m 'Describe your changes'
+    ```
+    4. Push to the branch and create a pull request.

 ## License
-This project is open source and available under the MIT License.
+This project is licensed under the [MIT License](MIT License).

-## Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

 ## Contact
-Created by Munmun - feel free to reach out for any questions or collaborations!
+Developed by [Munmun Kumari](https://github.com/codewithmunmun) - feel free to reach out for any questions or collaborations!